Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Prompts

 \subsection{Post-Interview Prompt}

 After completing an interaction session, each agent is queried using a post-interview prompt designed to assess its overall satisfaction with the recommender system.
-The exact prompt used for this evaluation is shown below:
+The exact prompt used for this evaluation is presented below: